Inventory Management

 Why Inventory Metrics Matter More Than Inventory Count

-Knowing how many units you have is not inventory management.
-It is counting.
-Real inventory management means understanding the health of what you are holding — whether it is moving, whether it is costing you more than it should, and whether you have the right amount at the right time.
+Real inventory management means understanding the health of what you are holding.
+Is it moving?
+Is it costing more to hold than it earns?
+Do you have the right amount at the right time?
+These five inventory metrics answer those questions directly.

-The rule: If you cannot calculate these five numbers from your current data right now, your inventory system has a gap.
+One rule before you start: If you cannot calculate these five numbers from your current data right now, your inventory system has a gap.
 Fix the data first.
 The metrics follow.

 The 5 Inventory Metrics Every Ops Manager Must Track